Basic Terms

 DevStride allows you to organize workstreams in the most meaningful way for your business.
 Inside the map, each top-level workstream is called a core workstream.

-A Core workstream represents initiatives, products, functional groups, or any top-level division of work that best reflects your organization's value delivery.
+A Core workstream represents initiatives, products, functional areas, or any top-level division of work that best reflects your organization's value delivery.

 Workstreams can be nested, allowing you to subdivide work into more refined streams within a tree structure.
 You can create as many nested workstreams as you like.
-Sub-workstreams roll up to the core workstreams in analytics, giving visibility at any level up or down the map.
+Sub-workstreams roll up to the core workstreams, giving visibility at any level up or down the map.

-Drag and drop workstreams to instantly model reorganization efforts and update your organization’s workflow according to your operational needs.
+Drag and drop workstreams to instantly update your organization’s workflow according to your operational needs.

 The Workstream.png